 the followings are applicable:

-- A UE can access multiple channels on which only PSFCH transmissions are performed, according to one of the Type A or Type B procedures described in clause 4.5.6.1 and 4.5.6.2, respectively.
+- Type A or Type B procedures described in clause 4.5.6.1 and 4.5.6.2 can be used for accessing multiple channels only for PSFCH or S-SSB transmissions.

 - A UE can access multiple channels on which SL transmissions are performed, according to the procedures described in clause 4.5.6.3.

-4.5.6.1 Type A multi-channel access procedures for PSFCH transmissions
+When a UE performs Type A or Type B channel access procedures to transmit PSFCH transmissions on multiple RB sets after performing associated prioritization for the PSFCH, if the channel access procedures fail on part of the RB set(s) but succeed on other part of the RB set(s), the UE may transmit the PSFCH transmission(s) on the part of the RB set(s) where the corresponding channel access was successful.4.5.6.1 Type A multi-channel access procedures for PSFCH or S-SSB transmissions

-A UE can access multiple channels on which only PSFCH transmissions are performed, according to the procedures described in this clause.
+The procedures described in this clause are applicable for PSFCH/S-SSB transmissions.